ogoudey/linguistic-planning/README.md

 A second angle at this project is that the cobot should have a "language of its own".
 Such a device is central to a cognitive architecture.

 HL will have almost nothing to do with the cobot.
 The cobot would label it as another property of humans if it were exploring its theory of humans.
-In [complex cobotics](https://github.com/ogoudey/complex-cobot), the cobot treats HL as input for collaboration with humans (associating the HL with function calls), that's it.
+In [complex cobotics](https://github.com/ogoudey/complex-cobot), the cobot treats HL as input for collaboration with humans.
+It decodes the HL, and then associates it with function calls, that's all.

 ### Terming
 The process starts by instantiating a Communicator to "term" the input.